-Below is a summary and timeline of public statements and responses in relation to the single legal regulator legislation from the Law Society and government to date.
+Below is a summary and timeline of updates in relation to the single legal regulator legislation to date.
+To learn more about the Legal Professions Act transition work, visit lpatransition.ca

 July 2024: